The Cyclades · Naxos

 Chora islet

-30 minutes before sunset.
-Sit on the marble.
-Stay for the colour change.
+Thirty minutes before sunset, sit on the marble and stay for the colour change.

 Free30 min before sunset